Skip to contents

 Visualize the distribution of a numeric portfolio variable while keeping extreme tails readable.

 Insurance portfolios often contain skewed variables such as claim amounts, premium, exposure, insured sums, deductibles, or fitted premiums.
-A few very large policies or claim events can stretch a regular histogram so much that the body of the portfolio becomes hard to inspect. outlier_histogram() keeps the main range visible and groups values below left or above right into dedicated tail bins.
+A few very large policies or claim events can stretch a regular histogram so much that the body of the portfolio becomes hard to inspect. outlier_histogram() keeps the main range visible and groups values below lower or above upper into dedicated tail bins.

 The plot is useful for actuarial portfolio checks, data quality review, and model preparation: it helps show where most risks are concentrated while still making the presence of extreme observations explicit.